1945 Baseball: School, Military, Jobs, Money Affect Students

 —Gary Harris and Bob Warner combined for five runs batted in for Hoover.

-—John Alvarez hit his sixth and seventh home runs and Helix beat Grossmont, 9-5, to climb into a tie for first place in the Grossmont League with the Foothillers, each with an 11-3 record.
+—John Alvarez hit his sixth and seventh home runs and Helix beat Grossmont, 9-5, to tie for first place in the Grossmont League with the Foothillers, each with an 11-3 record.
 Highlanders catcher Jim Oxe was 4 for 4 and 8 for his last 12 at-bats.

 5/18/79